What to do when someone has died

 • name and address of the registered NHS doctor.

-After the death has been registered, the registrar will give you the following documents free of charge:
+After the death has been registered, the registrar will give or send you the following documents free of charge:

-• a Certificate of Registration of Death which is required by the undertaker
+• a Certificate of Registration of Death which is required by the funeral director

-• a form which is required for obtaining or adjusting Social Security Benefits and for National Insurance purpose
+• a form which is required for obtaining or adjusting Social Security Benefits and for National Insurance purposes

 • an abbreviated extract of the death entry